Issue No: | 4 |

 How do Professionals ascertain the Lived Experience of the child?

-During early 2020 a professionals’ survey undertaken by the partnership board asked how practitioners and managers put the child at the centre of their practice within assessments and planning.
-There were many responses and some of the more salient comments that can be used within general safeguarding practice from both practitioners and mangers perspectives are listed below;
+During 2020 and 2023 professionals’ surveys were undertaken by the partnership board which asked how practitioners and managers put the child at the centre of their practice within assessments and planning.
+There were many responses and some of the more salient comments that can be used within general safeguarding practice from both practitioners and mangers perspectives are listed below

 As a Practitioner, I will……….